Living with MS and Other Health Problems

 - Touch base with each doctor regularly.
 Whether you have an appointment with all of your doctors or just one on any given week, relay the important details of the visit to the rest of your team.
 If phone calls are too difficult to arrange, ask if you can use their email addresses to stay connected.

 - Look for a helping hand.
 MS treatment can be difficult to handle on its own, and when there's another condition involved, it's easy to get overwhelmed.
-You can ask friends or family to help you keep appointments and prescriptions straight, or contact your local or international MS Society for some outside help.
+You can ask friends or family to help you keep appointments and prescriptions straight or contact your local or international MS Society for outside help.

 Multiple medical conditions will call for more attention, and that can drain your energy and strain your relationships.
-The better you can organize your treatment, the easier it will be to continue in your regular routine: keep a journal to track your pain and progress, keep notes on how your medications are working, and take help when it is offered.
+The better you can organize your treatment, the easier it will be to continue in your routine: keep a journal to track your pain and progress, keep notes on how your medications are working and take help when it is offered.
 Above all, be sure to take time to regenerate your body and mind with exercise and relaxation, which will help you overcome the stress that comes with chronic illness.